Adi Shamir visa snub: US govt slammed after the S in RSA blocked from his own RSA conf

 'If someone like me can't get in to give a keynote, perhaps it's time we rethink where we organize our events'

-Shamir – the 2002 Turing Award co-winner and a member of the US, French, and Israeli Academy of Sciences and Britain's Royal Society – lives in Israel, and applied for a US visa two months ago to attend the information-security conference, the largest of its type in the world, which is being held this week in California.
+Shamir – the 2002 Turing Award co-winner and a member of the US, French, and Israeli Academies of Sciences and Britain's Royal Society – lives in Israel, and applied for a US visa two months ago to attend the information-security conference.
+The RSA Conference is the largest of its type in the world, and is taking place this week in California.
 Shamir, along with Ron Rivest and Leonard Adleman, invented the widely used RSA cryptosystem, and cofounded RSA Security, which has been running the RSA Conference since 1991.

 Shamir usually attends the USA event each year to speak on a panel with fellow cryptographers.
 However, he heard nothing back about his visa application this time around, and so is stuck at home.